carbonblack/cb-event-forwarder/README.md

 ## Raw Sensor Events

-We have seen a performance impact when exporting all raw sensor events onto the enterprise bus.
-We do not recommend exporting all the events.
-The performance impacts are seen when the events are broadcast on the bus, by enabling the "DatastoreBroadcastEventTypes".
-We recommend that at most, only process and netconn events be broadcast on the event bus.
+We have seen a performance impact when exporting all raw sensor events onto the enterprise bus by setting "DatastoreBroadcastEventTypes=True" in the EDR configuration (more onm this below).
+We do not recommend exporting all the events, and recommend that you configure -- at most -- only process and netconn events for broadcasting on the event bus.

 ## Quickstart Guide